taejunoh/calculator-infix-to-postfix/README.md

 >
 > Invalid Input

-## Updating
+## AMENDMENTS

-- (clear) "Stack" class will be added and replaced existed stacks
-- Variable names are edited to be intuitive and readable
 - Unittest will be implented
 - Handle various errors
 - Demo will be added

+## UPDATE

+- "Stack" class will be added and replaced existed stacks
+- Variable names are edited to be intuitive and readable